selwynpolit/d9book/book/forms.md

   '#field_prefix' => '<span class="error-msg">*</span>',
 ```

-## Add an autocomplete taxonomy form
+## Add an autocomplete taxonomy field

-This makes a field on your form that automagically starts populating
-with terms when you start typing.
-Here the `$vid` is a vocabulary machine name
-like `media_tags`.
-Not sure what `#tags` does -- It doesn't seem to be
-required.
-Notice vocab id (vid) is a machine name not a number.
+This makes a field on your form that automagically starts populating with terms when you start typing.
+Here the `$vid` is a vocabulary machine name like `media_tags`.
+Not sure what `#tags` does -- It doesn't seem to be required.
+Notice vocab id (vid) is the taxonomy machine name not a number.

 ```php
 $vid1 = 'media_tags';